The Boy in the Striped Pyjamas (film): Production

+Filming

 Filming occurred during 29 April 2007 to 7 July 2007, in Hungary.
 Locations included Kerepesi Cemetery in Budapest, Sacelláry Castle in Budafok and several other areas of Budapest.
 Interiors were filmed at Fót Studios, Budapest.
 Post-production was completed in London.
 The total cost of the production was approximately $12.4 million.

+Soundtrack

+The Boy in the Striped Pyjamas: Original Motion Picture Soundtrack is the licensed soundtrack album to the film.
+The score was composed by James Horner.
+It was released through Hollywood Records in 2008.